FiberCircuits/firmware/README.md

 # firmware

-This firmaware is arduino compatible, each folder has its instructions.
+This firmware is arduino compatible, each folder has its own instructions.

 ![06_arduino](https://github.com/FiberCircuits/firmware/assets/142898164/8b43103a-d4fc-4774-af3c-6f6d870a6a2f)